-Daughter of our very own beloved Rabbi Yisroel Friend at Chabad of the West Side, beautiful Chaya was born and bred practically in my backyard.
-Our friendship started early on: Our first entre nous date, the first of many, was when she was about twelve years old.
+Yesterday I gave a Wedding Shower Menu and Cooking Demo for my wonderful young friend Chaya Fried, daughter of our very own beloved Rabbi Yisroel Friend at Chabad of the West Side.
+Beautiful Chaya was born and bred practically in my backyard.
+Our friendship started early on: Our first entre nous date, the forst of many, was when she was about twelve years old.
 We spent a lovely evening that included dinner at Levana Restaurant (some of you will remember my namesake well) and a visit to a knitting and yarn trade show, where she acquired the raw materials that led to the first milestones of her arts-and-crafts talents, under adoptive aunt Levana’s watchful supervision (I can’t help it, I’m a tight knitter, she would say each time we had one of our knitting session).
 Need I tell you that, just as with the Sorcerer’s Apprentice, fast-forward just a few short years, she showed me some pieces she knitted and they were veritable pieces of art.
 She knocked my socks off, as they say.
 Yes, this gives you an idea what a marvelous student she is.
 And so it was with everything where Chaya was concerned.

 Equally marvelous is, what a wonderful teacher Chaya is.
 Upon hearing that the logistics of the Wedding Shower Menu and Cooking Demo we hosted for Morah Chaya yesterday in Crown Heights didn’t allow for Chaya’s adoring little Upper West Side students and fans to attend, Sarah and Rabbi Alevsky hosted their own Wedding Shower Party the very next day, to include Chaya’s students and other neighbors and fans.
 Two wedding showers in twenty four hours for one bride.
 Gd Bless: more like a downpour!
 May the Almighty Himself Shower, best Wedding Shower present of all, all His Blessings and Grace upon Chaya, her dear lucky groom and their families.